Learn-Together-Pro/ComputerScience/dbms/concepts.md

 Non-functional depdendency which occur in a relational database when there is a relationship between attributes that allows multiple rows to be associated independently of each other.

+Occur in a relational database when there is a relationship between attributes that allows multiple rows to be associated independently of each other.
+An MVD is a more complex form of dependency than the functional dependency typically addressed in the lower normal forms.
+A multivalued dependency is considered trivial if the attribute(s) on the left side of the arrow and the attribute(s) on the right side of the arrow together make up all the attributes in the table.
 An MVD is a more complex form of dependency than the functional dependency typically addressed in the lower normal forms.

 Example of multivalued dependencies.
 Due to employee ->> favoriteFramework and employee ->> databaseSystem, swap of two cells is possible